spolti/aipg/metrics/perses/README.md

 oc get secret credentials -oyaml -n monitoring
 ```

-At this point, let's create the `PersesDatasource`
+At this point, create the `PersesDatasource`:
 ```
 oc create -f assets/perses-datasource.yaml
 ```

-## Migrating Grafana Dashboards
+## Migrating Grafana dashboards

-For Nvidia we have a grafa dashboard that will be used to configure the Perses dashboard.
+For NVIDIA we have a Grafana dashboard that can be converted to a Perses dashboard.
 To proceed, install `percli`, more information [here](https://perses.dev/perses/docs/cli/)

 - Convert from Grafana to Perses